 This course is a methods course in secondary mathematics and physics curriculum and instruction.
 Areas of focus include current national and international curriculum standards and best-practices in secondary mathematics and physics teaching.
 The course includes a significant practical component of evaluated mock lessons delivered by students, with peer and instructor feedback.
-Offered every spring)
+(Offered spring semester only.)